mikemadest/jest-environment-linkedom/README.md

 # jest-environment-linkedom
 ## 1. What is this

+This will help run Jest tests in the linkedom environment, based on https://jestjs.io/docs/next/configuration#testenvironment-string.
+Example of a working basic project: https://github.com/mikemadest/example-linkedom.
-This is mostly an experiment to see what I can get working, this is not usage in production or even in development actually since it's a WIP.
+This is an experiment to see what I can get working, WIP.

-Example of a simple project using this: https://github.com/mikemadest/example-linkedom

 ## 2. Why the hell